inkarkat/git-extensions/etc/hubcheats-submodules.md

 `$ git ofetch`
 0) submodule branch(es) have been fast-forwarded, or
 a) amends to short-lived feature:
-   `$ git omrb && git opush -f && hub reintegratetom --ff`
+   `$ git omrb && git opush -f && hub reintegratetom --ff-only`
 b) maintain history of how the feature grew:
-   `$ git ommerge && git opush -f && hub reintegratetom --ff`
+   `$ git ommerge && git opush && hub reintegratetom --ff-only`

 # Rules
 - When checking out branches, do so everywhere (especially both in the